meghaadj/meghaadj/README.md

 - Implement a checkbox in the User form which will represent if the user is blocked or not.
 - Add Sort and Filter functionality to the Users table using mobx.

+-- After completing the task, create a PR and let the HR know.